neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/CustomEditors.rst

               editorOptions:
                 placeholder: 'This is my custom placeholder'

-In order to implement a custom inspector editor one has to use the UI extensibility layer exposed through `@neos-project/neos-ui-extensibility` package.
+In order to implement a custom inspector editor one has to use the UI extensibility layer exposed through the `@neos-project/neos-ui-extensibility` package.
 See :ref:`ui-extensibility` for the detailed information on the topic.

 Let's create a simple colour picker editor.